zlindner/pripol/README.md

 # Pripol

-> Privacy policy coverage analyiss using deep neural networks
+> Privacy policy coverage analyis using deep neural networks

 Pripol allows users to perform a coverage anaylsis of a website's privacy policy through the use of a simple cli.
 The annotation scheme and dataset is based off of the [OPP-115 Corpus](https://usableprivacy.org/static/files/swilson_acl_2016.pdf).